Without Me (Halsey song): Background and composition

 During a performance in London on September 23, 2018, Halsey teased visuals for "Without Me" before announcing it would be released on October 4.
 The song premiered on Zane Lowe's World Record radio show on Beats 1, and was followed by an interview about the song.
 It is her first solo song since her 2017 album, Hopeless Fountain Kingdom.

 "Without Me" was written by Halsey with Delacey, Edei, and Amy Allen; while its production was done by Bell.
 It is a mid-tempo trap-influenced pop, R&B, electro-R&B, and club-pop break-up song, which comprises an atmospheric blend of synths and electropop beats in its production.
 The song's bridge contains an interpolation of the pre-chorus of Justin Timberlake's "Cry Me a River".

 Online commentators speculated the song and music video are about Halsey's ex-boyfriend, G-Eazy, as they had split not long before the release of the music video.
 Halsey disputed these rumors after posting the reasoning behind the song on Instagram, explaining that the song is about several different relationships that she has either experienced or observed, and that the song is a reminder that "you shouldn't allow others to take advantage of you".
 However, in a January 2019 interview with Glamour, Halsey confirmed that the song is partially about him.
-It is played in the tempo of 136 BPM and key signature E minor.